 - 5 Example of the Miracle Question in a Coaching Session

 - 6 Alternative Miracle Question Exercises and Worksheets

 What is the miracle question?

 The miracle question is a solution-focused technique that a coach or other helping professional uses to guide individuals to envision what their life would be like if the problem no longer existed.
 The miracle question is not a technique of fantasy.
 When used correctly, it helps the individual discover what they really want.

 “Suppose tonight you go to bed and go to sleep as usual.
 And during the night, a miracle happens.
 And the problem vanishes.
 And the issues that concern you are resolved, but you’re still asleep.
 Therefore, you don’t know that the miracle has happened.
 When you wake up tomorrow, what will be the first things that will tell you that the miracle has happened?
 How will you know that the transformation has occurred?”

-Although it appears that the miracle question is easy to ask, it requires considerable skill to achieve the real benefits.
+Although the miracle question appears easy to ask, it requires considerable skill to achieve the real benefits.
 The coach must ask the question slowly.
 The question should be broken down line by line to ensure the individual understands.

 The question should be met with respectful silence to give the person time to absorb the question entirely.
 Allow the client to respond and use follow-up questions to dig deeper.

 - How will you know the miracle happened?

 - What will be the first thing you notice that would tell you that a miracle occurred?